Deobap73/python-setup-windows-and-Ubunto/README.md

 ## Installing pip (Python Package Manager)

 `pip` (acronym for "Pip Installs Packages") is the default package manager for Python.
 It is an essential tool for anyone working with Python, as it makes it easy to install, update, remove, and manage third-party libraries and dependencies.
+These libraries are packages of code created by the community or organizations to solve specific problems, such as data manipulation, automation, web development, machine learning, among others.

 To ensure that it is installed: